Berta Geissmar: 1938

 She had an unexpected encounter at a dinner party with Ernst Hanfstaengl.
 Early in the Nazi period Hanfstaengl had been Hitler’s Press chief and music advisor.
 One day, in the BPO office, she had taken a phoned order from him to cancel the pianist who had been engaged for a concert and replace him with Wilhelm Backhaus.
 It was said at the time that he was obsessed with her relationship with Furtwängler and had told Hitler that they had had children.
 Later he had had to flee Germany and was now living in England.
 He shook hands with pretended warmth but she got very angry because he was a principal cause of her troubles.
 Their hostess had to put them together in another room.

 In September the Russian Ballet came and the LPO played for them.
 Beecham was in the country, not needed.
 Many people were coming from Austria and Czechoslovakia.
 Hitler threatened Beneš with war and everyone was very worried.
 As a "German" she worried that she would again be an outcast.
 Others worried about husbands and friends being called up.
 Kind friends at Covent Garden found reasons to visit and encourage her in her lonely office.
 The crisis approached – then on September 30 the Munich Agreement was signed.

 Beecham returned in October and a short season of opera began, as though nothing had happened.
 Concerts and recitals began.
 Many people visited from Europe.
 Strengthened by their bloodless victory, the Nazis confiscated the passports of “non-Aryans”.
 Emigration passports would however be made available.
 The programmes for the 1938–9 Queen's Hall season were chosen.
 Beecham and the LPO made records which were very good.
 Beecham prepared a Sibelius Festival.
 He was so focussed on this that his normal courtesy deserted him.
 Sibelius was not well enough to attend but his daughter attended all the performances.

-In January the customer visit by Furtwängler and the BPO was cancelled as a result of Kristallnacht the previous November.
+In January the customary visit by Furtwängler and the BPO was cancelled as a result of Kristallnacht the previous November.
 Geissmar's mother, though over seventy, decided that she must leave Germany but the formalities took nine months and she had to leave almost all her property behind.